 FDA Warning Letter

-The Food and Drug Administration (FDA) in the U.S. sends warning letters to dietary supplement companies that make unfounded health claims which technically categorize their products as drugs.
+The Food and Drug Administration (FDA) sends warning letters to dietary supplement companies that make unfounded health claims which technically categorize their products as drugs.

-In 2020, the FDA sent a Warning Letter to BodyHealth instructing the company to correct several health claims they were making about their products.
-We want to highlight some of the health claims called out by the FDA so consumers can see how unethical this company is:
+In 2020, the FDA sent a warning letter to BodyHealth instructing the company to correct several health claims they were making about their products.
+Below are some of the questionable health claims called out by the FDA:

 - “Body detox gives a necessary boost to your body’s natural detox pathways along with some extra help for removing heavy metals, viral particles, and other harmful chemicals…”

 - “[S]aving your kidneys from the damage and overwork common in many detox programs…”

 On your product page, under “Ingredients”: